CAE is very proud to have been selected as the training partner of choice of Jet Airways’ first cadet pilot programme.

 Q. Where will I stay during training and who will arrange it?

 Accommodation is included during your time in the US and arrangements are made by the customer service team at the academy in Phoenix.
-Upon return to India, CAE will make arrangements for your stay during the license conversion training, and during the Boeing 737NG Type Rating training the pilot is responsible for their own travel arrangements.
+Upon return to India, CAE will make arrangements for your stay during the license conversion training.
+During the Boeing 737NG Type Rating training the pilot is responsible for their own accommodation and travel arrangements.

 Q. Who will arrange my visa for training (if applicable)?